gerhynes/mongodb-notes/README.md

 ## Geospatial data with MongoDB

-MongoDb records geospatial data as GeoJSON objects or as coordinate pairs, in the format Longitude, Latitude.
+MongoDb records geospatial data as GeoJSON objects or as legacy coordinate pairs, in the format Longitude, Latitude.

 MongoDB has support for both 2d and 2d sphere queries.

+The unit system MongoDB uses is metres.